 The Power of One Cycle

-This is the second of a four-part blog series by Alice Brewer, Clinical Affairs Director for Tru-D SmartUVC.
+This is the second of a blog series by Alice Brewer, Clinical Affairs Director for Tru-D SmartUVC.

 It’s a valid question and worth addressing.
 So, let’s take a look at what we know from the research that is already out there.
 Note that the following studies are independent, third-party studies in which Tru-D had no financial or scientific contribution.